maythamfahmi/CryptoNet/README.md

 ### Short intro

+The library can be used in 2 ways:

+* Symmetric way (Only supported in Windows)
+* Asymmetric way

+#### Symmetric way
+You use the same key (any secret key) for encryption and decryption.

+#### Asymmetric way
-The library can use its own self-generated RSA key pairs (Private/Public key) to encrypt and decrypt content.
+With asymmetric way, the library can use its own self-generated RSA key pairs (Private/Public key) to encrypt and decrypt content.

 You can store the private key on one or more machines.
 The public key can easily distribute to all clients.